-Paul Robeson is a tomato cult classic.
+Paul Robeson is an heirloom tomato cult classic.
 Loved by seed savers and tomato enthusiasts both for its distinct flavor and for its fascinating namesake, it is a real cut above the rest.
-Keep reading to learn more about growing Paul Robeson tomatoes and Paul Robeson tomato care.
+Keep reading to learn more about growing Paul Robeson tomatoes and Paul Robeson tomato care in your garden.

 Paul Robeson History

 What are Paul Robeson tomatoes?
 First, we need to explore a more important question: Who was Paul Robeson?
 Born in 1898, Robeson was a spectacular Renaissance man.
 He was a lawyer, athlete, actor, singer, orator, and polyglot.
 He was also African American, and frustrated with the racism that perpetually held him back.